-To mitigate liquidity risk the company collects capital repayments and interest from borrowers four business days prior to payment to bondholders.
-Additionally borrowers maintain a debt service reserve fund with the trustee of the secured bondholders, amounting to a minimum of one year's worth of interest and capital repayments that can be drawn upon in the event of a late payment.
+To mitigate liquidity risk the company collects capital repayments and interest coupons from borrowers four business days prior to payment to bondholders.
+Additionally borrowers maintain a debt service reserve fund with the bond trustee which amounts to a minimum of one year's worth of interest and capital repayments that can be drawn upon in the event of a late payment.

-The loan repayments by the borrowers commenced four business days before 30 November 2008.
-The repayments are calculated on an annuity basis with the final repayments being made four business days before 30 November 2032.
+The loan repayments by the borrowers commenced four business days before 31 March 2017.
+The repayments are calculated on an annuity basis with the final repayments being made four business days before 30 September 2037.
 Interest is receivable half yearly in arrears at an amount equal to the relevant borrower's proportionate share of all interest falling due for payment by the company on the secured bonds.
 The maturity analysis of financial liabilities is given in note 12.

-As with credit risk to the extent that the company does not receive sufficient amounts in respect of the loan agreements (whether following the enforcement of its security obtained in respect of each loan agreement or otherwise) then the company will not have sufficient monies to pay interest, principal or other sums due in respect of the bonds.
+As with credit risk to the extent that the company does not receive sufficient amounts in respect of the loan agreements (whether in the ordinary course of business, following the enforcement of its security obtained in respect of each loan agreement or otherwise) then the company will not have sufficient monies to pay interest, principal or other sums due in respect of the bonds.
 Non-payment by the company may not necessarily constitute an event of default under the bonds.